S3-working-group/s3-practical-guide/src/building-organizations/role.md

 * roles are more flexible than positions
 * people can wear many hats
-* selection by consent…
+* selection is by consent…
 * …and for a limited term
-* peers support one another to development in roles
+* peers support one another to develop in the roles they fulfill